 The upper has a water repellent treatment, so it won’t soak through on drizzly days.
 The fit is tight, but not too tight, thanks to the BOA fit system and a padded tongue that helps prevent hot spots.

 They’re more breathable, and lighter than leather.
 The carbon sole also adds to the low overall weight—220 grams for a size 42.
+Rest assured, Rapha backs up that style with substance, they’re also a great performing shoe, too!
 (Read our review here)

 - Closure system: BOA

 - Sole: Carbon

 - Weight: 220g for size 42

 - Sizes: Euro 36-47

 PROS: Unique looks with solid performance and a comfortable upper

 CONS: Can get chilly in cool weather without booties